Nagasaki45/MPC-presentation/presentation.rst

 - The analysis use only correct responses for the digit parity test.
 What about incorrect responses?
 - Why the expectation hypothesis "remembers" two preceding events?
 What about the first order?
 - The model of choice.
 Why not linear regression of prediction profiles?
+- In this case, there is no benefit of having more memory than the last notes.
+What about cases that require longer memory?

 ----